root-project/web/blog/_posts/2022-03-01-code-horsepower-f1.md

 - Clone the *ROOT* *git* repository
 - Open *QtCreator*
 - "File", "Open File or Project" and double click on the main "CMakeLists.txt" file.
-- In the "Configure Project" - "Desktop Kit" dialog, activate the "Debug", deactivate "Release" and press on "Configure".
+- In the "Configure Project" dialog that will appear, you will be prompted to select which kit (compiler) you want to use for building.
+- On the top left, you can click on "Manage Kits" to verify your different compiler choices.
+Click "Ok".
+Click on the "checkbox" of the kit of choice for this build.
+- Click then on "Details".
+Activate the "Debug", deactivate "Release".
 The "Debug" mode will internally set the `CMAKE_BUILD_TYPE` to `Debug`, as you would do from a command line.
-- Specify the folder where it will be built.
-This can be set in the text box right from the "Debug" checkbox (while you are in the "Configure Project" - "Desktop Kit" dialog).
+- Specify also the folder where it will be built if you do not like the default choice.
+This can be set in the text box right from the "Debug" checkbox (while you are in the "Configure Project" - "your chosen Kit" dialog, "Details" dropdown unfolded).
 - If you've already built *ROOT* using debug mode via your command line, then you can "import" your preexisting build, to not recompile it and save your time.
 - Press then on the "Configure Project" button.
 - On the left pane, press again on the "Projects" icon.